Skip to main content

 ComponentRole

 StudioAgent builder — this app.
-Design, configure, and manage agents.
-View agent metrics and health here: dashboards are fed by metrics and follow OpenTelemetry conventions.
+Design, configure, and manage agents; review agent health in the dashboards here.

 The agent lifecycle